Emerald-Bit/Readwise-DB-Manager/README.md

 Next steps:

-- add database migration/setup scripts
+- Add database migration/setup scripts.
-- expose all supported Readwise categories in the GUI
+- Expose all supported Readwise categories in the GUI.
-- improve duplicate handling
+- Improve duplicate handling.

-- package the app for desktop distribution
+- Package the app for desktop distribution.

 ---